 Beyond providing excellent technical care, we focus on getting face-to-face with patients and their families right away, without a long stop in the waiting room.

 A non-emergency is one that isn’t life threatening.
 Non-emergencies include things like cold and flu symptoms, sunburns, minor cuts, skin rashes or muscle sprains.
-These illnesses and injuries can be treated at an urgent care location or through our partnership with Hudson Physicians.
+These illnesses and injuries can be treated at the HealthPartners Clinic -

 If your condition is less serious but still requires immediate attention, choosing an urgent care facility can save you time and money.
 It also helps keep the emergency room free to handle situations that are more serious.